-- 1. Lump Sum This type of agreement is only appropriate where the scope of work (quantity and type) can be clearly defined in advance.
-It is not recommended for construction engineering agreements.
-The agreement should state the exact service to be provided within a specific time frame, and when the lump sum payment is to be made.
-Payments may also be paid in installments as the work proceeds. - Scope of work changes and Management Reserve Funds are not allowed with this type of payment. - Lump sum payments are generally used for investigations, studies, and basic services on design projects.
-A qualified representative for the Agency must prepare, date, and sign an estimate detailing the hours required for each type of work, as well as the hourly rate.
-Lump Sum contracts cannot be supplemented. - 2.
-Actual Costs Plus a Fixed Fee This type of agreement is used when the extent, scope, complexity, character, or duration of the work cannot be reasonably determined in advance.
+- 2. Actual Costs Plus a Fixed Fee This type of agreement is used when the extent, scope, complexity, character, or duration of the work cannot be reasonably determined in advance.
 The consultant is reimbursed for all eligible direct and indirect costs within defined limits, plus a predetermined amount as a fixed fee.
-The costs for methods 1-3 above are determined by: - A. Salaries of employees with time directly chargeable to the project and salaries of principals for the time they are productively engaged in work necessary to fulfill the terms of the agreement.
-Actual rates of pay for employees and principals actively involved in the project will be included in each agreement. - B. Direct nonsalary costs incurred in fulfilling the terms of the agreement.
+The costs for methods 1-3 above are determined by: - a.
+Salaries of employees with time directly chargeable to the project and salaries of principals for the time they are productively engaged in work necessary to fulfill the terms of the agreement.
+Actual rates of pay for employees and principals actively involved in the project will be included in each agreement. - b.
+Direct non-salary costs incurred in fulfilling the terms of the agreement.
 Travel costs, (excluding air, train, and rental car costs), shall be in accordance with the Agency's travel rules and procedures.
-Air, train and rental car costs shall be reimbursed in accordance with 48 CFR Part 31.205-46 "Travel Costs." - C. The consultant's overhead schedule must be prepared in compliance with CFR Part 31.
+Air, train and rental car costs shall be reimbursed in accordance with 48 CFR Part 31.205-46 "Travel Costs." - c.
+The consultant's overhead schedule must be prepared in compliance with CFR Part 31.
 The indirect costs must be allowable, allocable, and properly segregated.
 "Indirect cost rates shall be updated on an annual basis in accordance with the consultant's annual accounting period and in compliance with the Federal cost principles."
-23 CFR 172.11(b)(1) - D. Management reserve funds are an Agency option and are to address overruns of direct salary and overhead costs that might occur under the existing scope of work or a need for additional work beyond the existing agreement scope of work, but within the advertised project scope of work. - E. Profit/fixed fee is derived by considering the degree of risk, relative difficulty of work, size of job, period of performance, assistance by the Agency, and subconsulting assumed by the consultant at the time of the negotiations (see Section 31.41).
+23 CFR 172.11(b)(1) - d.
+Management reserve funds are an Agency option and are to address overruns of direct salary and overhead costs that might occur under the existing scope of work or a need for additional work beyond the existing agreement scope of work, but within the advertised project scope of work. - e.
+Profit/fixed fee is derived by considering the degree of risk, relative difficulty of work, size of job, period of performance, assistance by the Agency, and subconsulting assumed by the consultant at the time of the negotiations11.